-To the Board of Directors

-CTD Holdings, Inc. High Springs, Florida
+To the Board of Directors CTD Holdings, Inc. High Springs, Florida

-We have audited the consolidated balance sheet of CTD Holdings, Inc. and subsidiary as of December 31, 2007, and the related consolidated statements of operations, stockholders' equity and cash flows for the years ended December 31, 2007 and 2006.
-These financial statements are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these financial statements based on our audits.
+We have audited the consolidated balance sheets of CTD Holdings, Inc. and subsidiary as of December 31, 2008 and 2007, and the related consolidated statements of operations, stockholders' equity and cash flows for the years ended December 31, 2008 and 2007.
+These consolidated financial statements are the responsibility of the Company's management.
+Our responsibility is to express an opinion on these consolidated financial statements based on our audits.

-We conducted our audit in accordance with the standards of the Public Company Accounting Oversight Board (United States).
+We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audit provided a reasonable basis for our opinion.

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of CTD Holdings, Inc. and subsidiary as of December 31, 2007, and the results of their operations and their cash flows for the years ended December 31, 2007 and 2006, in conformity with U.S. generally accepted accounting principles.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of CTD Holdings, Inc. and subsidiary as of December 31, 2008 and 2007, and the results of their operations and their cash flows for the years ended December 31, 2008 and 2007, in conformity with accounting principles generally accepted in the United States of America.

-We were not engaged to examine management's assertion about the effectiveness of CTD Holdings, Inc. internal control over financial reporting as of December 31, 2007 included in the accompanying management's report on internal control and, accordingly, we do not express an opinion thereon.
+We were not engaged to examine management's assertion about the effectiveness of CTD Holdings, Inc. internal control over financial reporting as of December 31, 2008 included in the accompanying management's report on internal control and, accordingly, we do not express an opinion thereon.